 Norton Anti-virus and McAfee Anti-virus along with their respective full suite products are the de facto standard in security software – beware, they have also become the most bloated and slow security software on the market.
 What do I use?
-MalwareBytes Premium and Windows Defender.
+MalwareBytes Premium and Windows Defender (Included with modern Windows versions).
 Both products work together to protect my computer from attacks and malicious websites, while remaining light-weight and efficient.

 Your system logon password, and especially the passwords for your web-site and application logons, should be complex.
 You should use a different password for each site you use.
 Complex passwords and not reusing passwords helps to protect your data, personal information and money from being accessed by someone that guesses or steals your password.

 Don’t use a password protected spreadsheet to track your passwords – those can be easily hacked.
 Instead use a secure password management tool.
 I prefer Keeper Security.1 Keeper features a plug-in for many browsers, and apps for Android, IOS, and Windows platforms.
 That means your passwords are available no matter what device you use.
 Keeper Security monitors for password breaches and advises you if your passwords are at risk.

 The first rule in computing – Save!

 When working with your data, always work from your hard drive.
 You can protect your data by backing it up, or copying it, to another drive.
 An excellent choice is to periodically burn the data to a CD or DVD – then you have a permanent archive – or you can copy the data to an external hard drive.
 You may have noticed I didn’t mention flash (thumb) drives.
 Thumb drives have a high failure rate when used repeatedly, especially when not properly removed from your computer.